 On the other hand, I am contributing to the font design community and using open-source data like Google Web Fonts, which offers HTML-based web fonts, including True Type or OpenType features formats for Chrome.

 Apple believes it will encourage more designers from different backgrounds in the industry.
-And help to be productive under Google’s framework without having to embed millions of dollars into something with no real business outside as Apple does.
+It will help you be productive under Google’s framework without having to embed millions of dollars into something with no real business outside as Apple does.

 How To Select A Font Preference